 You can find more useful Memory Digging Tips here.

-OK so the memory location for the number of rings is stored at
+So the memory location for the number of rings is stored at

-0xfe20 - note to a non-programmer, we're dealing in hexadecimal numeral system which can be daunting, but don't worry, essentially its just numbers and letters instead of only numbers, and not forgetting
+0xfe20 - note to a non-programmer, we're dealing in hexadecimal numeral system which can be daunting, but don't worry, essentially it's just numbers and letters instead of only numbers, and not forgetting

 0x at the start to show that it's a memory location in hex.
 We've found an address we're interested in and stored it using Save Note.
 We now want to create a new achievement.